nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### <a name="purge-all-data"></a>2.
 Purge all Data: `purge`

-Purges all existing data to start adding your own data. \
+Purges all pre-existing sample data to start adding your own data or purge the user data. \
-Clears all entries data in PE. \
+Clears all data in PE. \
 Example: `purge`

 ### <a name="view-help"></a>3.
 View Help: `help`